SixLabors/ImageSharp/README.md

 ImageSharp is a new, fully featured, fully managed, cross-platform, 2D graphics library.
 Designed to simplify image processing, ImageSharp brings you an incredibly powerful yet beautifully simple API.

 ImageSharp is designed from the ground up to be flexible and extensible.
-The library provides API endpoints for common image processing operations and the building blocks to allow for the development of addtional operations.
+The library provides API endpoints for common image processing operations and the building blocks to allow for the development of additional operations.

 Built against [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), ImageSharp can be used in device, cloud, and embedded/IoT scenarios.